Wingie/risk_using_llms/src/ch02-data-poisoning.md

 In response to evolving threats, defensive measures will also advance:

 **AI-Powered Defenses**: Security systems will increasingly use specialized AI models to detect poisoning attempts, creating an arms race between offensive and defensive AI capabilities.
+IBM's 2024 Cost of Data Breach Report showed that organizations using AI and automation for security saved an average of $2.22 million per incident.

 **Formal Verification**: Mathematical approaches to verifying model properties will develop to provide stronger guarantees against certain classes of poisoning attacks.

 **Decentralized Validation**: Blockchain and federated approaches may emerge to create trustworthy validation of training data and model behavior across organizational boundaries.

-**Regulatory Frameworks**: Government and industry regulations will likely evolve to require specific security measures around training data integrity and model security testing.
+**Regulatory Frameworks**: Government and industry regulations will continue evolving to require specific security measures around training data integrity and model security testing.
+The EU AI Act's Article 15 requirements, effective August 2024, mandate specific protections against data poisoning with penalties up to €20 million or 4% of worldwide turnover.

 ### Research Directions